javierfernandes/jest-timing-action-test/README.md

 # jest-timing-action-test

-A repo just to test jest-timing-action
+A sample repo just to test jest-timing-action